Learn more about our Book with Confidence and Travel Updates.

 Your day begins with a fresh perspective — with fresh bread from a local boulangerie!
 You’ll also enjoy fresh-baked pastries, too, selected and brought on board to start your morning right by your ship staff.

-This morning, you might choose to explore Le Marais, where centuries of religious and art history await in Paris' oldest district.
+This morning, you might choose to embark on an optional tour to Le Marais, where centuries of religious and art history await in Paris' oldest district.
 Maximize your time in Paris with an afternoon at leisure.
 In the afternoon, delight your senses with a fascinating wine tasting and lecture from an experienced sommelier.

 This evening, raise a glass to your amazing trip with the last of your wine hours led by your maître d’.